Liweiwei2Anna/work_note/README.md

 # Work_note
-The knowledge of Java ,Android, C , C++ on the way of my work.
+The knowledge of Java ,Android, C , C++ ， Architecture on the way of my work.